voytmv/DanItFinalProjectBI/README.md

 7. Extarct csv file to further work in Tableau/PowerBI

 Slide 6,7:

-1.More useful representation of your investigation to my team/boos
+1. More useful representation of your investigation to my team/boos
 2. Create interactive dashboards